mecid/mecid.github.io/_posts/2021-06-16-mastering-list-in-swiftui.md

 #### Basics
 List view is straightforward but very powerful.
 You can use it similarly to other SwiftUI views.
 To create a list view in SwiftUI, you should initiate the List struct with a *ViewBuilder* closure that defines the content of the list.

+> To learn more about *ViewBuilder*, take a look at my dedicated ["The power of @ViewBuilder in SwiftUI"](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.

 ```swift
 struct ContentView: View {
     var body: some View {